P4ELTE/t4p4s/README.md

 ### Preparation

-To start working with the compiler, do the following.

-1. Download `bootstrap-t4p4s.sh` and run it.
+To start working with the compiler, simply download `bootstrap-t4p4s.sh` and run it.

 - You don't need to download any other files from this repository.
 The script prepares all necessary tools in the current directory including T<sub>4</sub>P<sub>4</sub>S.
-    - It will ask for your root password in the beginning.
+- It will ask for root permission upon execution.
 - It should work on Debian based systems, e.g. the latest LTS edition of Linux Mint or Ubuntu.
 - By default, it runs downloads in parallel.
 You can force it to work sequentially with `PARALLEL_INSTALL=0 ./bootstrap-t4p4s.sh`.
+- The script installs the newest versions of DPDK and P4C.
     - You can select a DPDK version: `DPDK_VERSION=16.11 ./bootstrap-t4p4s.sh` or `DPDK_VERSION=16.11 DPDK_FILEVSN=16.11.1 ./bootstrap-t4p4s.sh`.
+- The script creates a `t4p4s_environment_variables.sh` file and makes your `~/.profile` run it.
+    - This way, the necessary environment variables will be available both immediately and on your next login.

-    - If you want to download T<sub>4</sub>P<sub>4</sub>S only, make sure to get it with its submodule like this: `git clone --recursive https://github.com/P4ELTE/t4p4s`
+If you want to download T<sub>4</sub>P<sub>4</sub>S only, make sure to get it with its submodule like this: `git clone --recursive https://github.com/P4ELTE/t4p4s`

 - When you pull further commits, you will need to update the submodules as well: `git submodule update --init --recursive` or `git submodule update --rebase --remote`

-1. Before execution, setup your environment.
-    - The variable `P4C` must point to the directory of [`p4c`](https://github.com/p4lang/p4c).
-    - The variable `RTE_SDK` must point to the directory of the [`DPDK` installation](http://dpdk.org/).
-    - Both tools are downloaded by `bootstrap-t4p4s.sh` into separate directories.
-1. Keep in mind that not all P4 programs will properly compile and run.
+Note: not all P4 programs will compile and run properly.
    In particular, `typedef`s are not supported currently.